 - Requests will be considered for exemptions on the basis of medical or religious reasons or strongly held personal beliefs.
 To submit a request, please use the Vaccine Exemption Request form.

 - Faculty and staff may travel for personal or business purposes at your discretion.
 If you leave Berkshire County for an overnight trip or longer, please use a rapid test to test yourself before returning to campus.

 - If you need a PCR test, the U.S. Department of Health and Human Services nationwide testing locator can help you find the nearest testing site.

 - If your test is positive, follow the instructions in the Positive Cases section, above.

-- Event sponsors aren't required to check proof of vaccination, but may do so at their discretion.
+- Off-campus attendees are welcome at college events at the organizers' discretion.
+Guests should be told that the college expects them to be fully vaccinated.
+Event sponsors aren't required to check proof of vaccination, but may do so at their discretion.

-- If you plan to require masks and/or verify vaccination status at your event, please include this information in any promotional materials and have extra surgical masks available at the door.
+- If you plan to require masks and/or verify vaccination status at your event, please include this information in your promotional materials and have extra surgical masks available at the door.